carbon-design-system/carbon-for-ibm-dotcom/packages/web-components/docs/coding-conventions.md

 ## Custom Elements
 ### @carbonElement Decorator

-When creating a custom element, we alias `@carbonElement` as lit framework's `@customElement`.
-Lit's `@customElement` does not provide a way to check if an element has already been defined.
-If an attempt is made to define an element that has already been defined on a page, an error state will occur and code will break.
+We use a custom `@carbonElement` decorator instead of Lit's `@customElement`, which doesn't provide a way to check if an element has already been defined in the window's `CustomElementRegistry`.
+If an attempt is made to redefine an element that has already been registered, an error will occur and any remaining code will fail to execute.

-This new approach offers a method for elements to attempt to define themselves, but to gracefully handle the failure and to continue executing the remainder of the running script.
-The new decorator is a simple copy/paste from the LitElement `@customElement` decorator, with the `customElements.define` functions wrapped in a try/catch block.
+`@carbonElement` is identical to `@customElement` with the exception that it gracefully handles any failures from duplicate registrations and continues executing the remainder of the running script.

+#### Usage

 1. Use this project's carbon-element.ts file to supply the decorator
 2. Alias @carbonElement to @customElement